SpectralSequences/sseq/README.md

 [![Build Status](https://travis-ci.org/hoodmane/rust_ext.svg?branch=master)](https://travis-ci.org/hoodmane/rust_ext)

 # Overview
+The purpose of this repository is to compute Ext over the Steenrod algebra, and facilitate the computation of the corresponding Adams spectral sequence.
+The library is written in a way that makes it easy to adapt this to compute Ext over other algebras.

+The repository is separated into two distinct workspaces. `libraries` contains helper crates and all the homological algebra logic. `binaries` provide several binaries on top of this, which is mostly glue around the `libraries`.
+The reason is that when we use the binary for calculations, we often have to edit the binary and recompile.
+Structuring the repository this way allows us to compile the library with -O3 and the binary with -O0.
+This massively improves the compile time with a much smaller runtime overhead.

+# Libraries
+## Top-level crate
+The main crate implements most of the homolgoical algebra.

+## fp
+This implements linear algebra over Fp, as well as general helper functions about primes.

+## bivec
+This is a small crate that provides `BiVec` - a variant of `Vec` indexed by an `i32` whose starting index may be non-zero.

+## once
+This is a small crate that provides `OnceVec` and `OnceBiVec`, a wrapper around `UnsafeCell<Vec>` (or `BiVec`) that models a `Vec` whose only way of modification is `push`.
+This models some partially computed infinite data structure, and we think of pushing as simply finding out more of this infinite data structure instead of genuinely mutating it.

+## query
+This contains some helper functions for a command line interface.

+## saveload
+This provides an interface for saving and loading resolutions and other data.

+# Binaries
+## Top-level crate
-The main crate provides a library for computing Ext resolutions.
-It produces a binary that displays the result in an ASCII graph.
+By default, the binary computes Ext and displays the result in an ASCII graph.
 This is mainly used for testing purposes.
 It also comes with a CLI interface for defining Steenrod modules, which may be used "in production".

 At the moment, it also has an interface for calculating Steenrod operations in Ext using the algorithm described in